Got a question that’s not listed here? Email us at email@example.com or call the office 905-923-3268.

 Q: Do you have a team for the First Lego League?

-A: FLL happens in the Fall each year, invitations will be given in the spring and summer as we see children who we feel would benefit from the program, they must have completed the necessary levels to compete and have shown a profound interest and are team players.
+A: YES, we usually have 4 teams operating from E-Bots each year, however the past two years we dropped to 3 as the logistics during the pandemic were a challenge.
+The FLL season begins in the Fall each year.
+Conversations and invitations with our current students will begin in the spring and summer as we see children who we feel would benefit from this program.
+They must have completed our necessary level of python 2 to be considered for a competitive team, and have shown a passionate interest and be team players.

 Q: I have a teenager who has been involved at his/her school in robotics, can they come and do some high school volunteer hours?